 Debra Stephenson - Biography

-In 1993, Debra changed direction and embarked on training as a serious actress at the Manchester Metropolitan University.
+In 1993, Debra trained at the Manchester Metropolitan University School of Drama.
 Upon graduation, she soon got her first break in Paul Abbot's ITV drama Reckless, starring Robson Green and Francesca Annis.
-She also co- presented the BBC1 children's show The Friday Zone.
-A higher profile started to grow with three series of the BBC 1 TV drama, penned by Kay Mellor, Playing the Field, in which she played the loveable but ditzy Diane Powell; and another three series of Bad Girls, for which Debra was twice nominated for Best Actress at the National Television Awards and won most popular actress at The TV Quick Awards, for her role as the evil Shell Dockley.
-Other shows continued to tap into her talents for comedy as well as straight drama, from Catherine Cookson's A Dinner of Herbs, to Spooks, from Midsummer Murders and Where the Heart Is to the BBC 1 sketch show TV to Go.
+She also co-presented the BBC1 children's show The Friday Zone.
+A higher profile started to grow with three series of the BBC 1 TV drama, penned by Kay Mellor, Playing the Field, in which she played the lovable but ditzy Diane Powell; and another three series of Bad Girls, for which Debra was twice nominated for Best Actress at the National Television Awards and won most popular actress at The TV Quick Awards, for her role as the evil Shell Dockley.
+Other shows continued to tap into her talents for comedy as well as straight drama, from Catherine Cookson's A Dinner of Herbs to Spooks, from Midsummer Murders and Where the Heart Is to the BBC 1 sketch show TV to Go.

 In 2004, Debra became one of the nation's favourite soap stars for her portrayal of Frankie Baldwin in Coronation Street, where she stayed for almost 3 years.
 Although the dramatic storylines kept her busy, Debra still found time to make regular contributions to Chanel 4's Friday Night Project.

-Around this time Debra also took part in Comic Relief does Fame Academy - which gave Debra opportunity to release an album of songs entitled In the Sunshine.
-In fact she has enjoyed the honour of singing solo at many prestigious venues including The Albert Hall, Wembley Arena and her proudest moment was singing the National Anthem at Old Trafford in front of a full stadium - as well as the England Football Team!
-Around the same time Debra teamed up with Bernie Nolan in a weekly summer Season at the Blackpool Opera house, in a show called Soapqueens, in which Debra entertained audiences with her extensive range of vocal impressions.
+Debra also took part in Comic Relief does Fame Academy - which gave Debra opportunity to release an album of songs entitled In the Sunshine.
+In fact, she has enjoyed the honour of singing solo at many prestigious venues including The Albert Hall, Wembley Arena and her proudest moment was singing the National Anthem at Old Trafford in front of a full stadium - as well as the England Football Team!
+Around the same time, Debra teamed up with Bernie Nolan in a weekly summer Season at the Blackpool Opera house, in a show called Soap Queens, in which Debra entertained audiences with her extensive range of vocal impressions.

-Debra has also been known to turn her hand to presenting, for example the National Lottery Midweek draws and perhaps more interestingly an immersive style documentary called Prisons for Virgin TV, which involved Debra donning the regulation orange jump-suit to get ‘up-close and personal’ interviews with the female inmates of Alemeda County Jail, USA.
+Debra has also been known to turn her hand to presenting, for example, the National Lottery Midweek draws and perhaps more interestingly an immersive style documentary called Prisons for Virgin TV, which involved Debra donning the regulation orange jump-suit to get ‘up-close and personal’ interviews with the female inmates of Alameda County Jail, USA.

 Debra combined her love of comedy and cookery in the genre-mashing, comedy cook-show, "Fanny and Friends", in which Debra brought Fanny Cradock "back from the dead" to host a brand new program for Channel 4.
 The pilot was screened on More 4 as part of a whole evening of Fanny's favourite recipes, entitled "A Night in with Fanny" for Channel 4's Stand up for Cancer charity campaign.

-More recently Debra took part in Watch TV's travel and cookery programme Battlechefs, which was filmed on board cruiseship P&O Britannia with Marco Pierre-White and broadcast earlier this year.
+Debra also took part in Watch TV's travel and cookery programme Battlechefs, which was filmed on-board cruise ship P&O Britannia with Marco Pierre-White.

 Debra's role as ambassador for the Red Tractor British Food Assurance body also involved Debra demonstrating cooking, with different recipes being demonstrated each day on the internet, at the same time promoting British farming.
 This was along with a campaign on TV and radio shows including The Alan Titchmarsh Show and The Write Stuff.